Skip to main content

 Because of these reasons, it’s essential for domain owners, webmasters, and email-deliverability engineers to know which record to use — and why.

-CNAME vs A Record in the Context of Email Security & DNS Hygiene
+How Does CNAME Compare to A Record in the Context of Email Security & DNS Hygiene?

 At DMARCReport, we emphasize not just the “website works” part — but also email security, deliverability, and DNS hygiene.
 The choice between CNAME and A records can impact those.